House System - King Henry VIII School

 Houses compete for the Band Trophy, with competitions running throughout the year in a range of extra-curricular events that encourage all students to participate.
 The different competitions give a sense of achievement both inside and outside of the classroom and opportunities to develop social, intellectual, physical and practical skills.

-Each House puts together a 20 minute program of music, which includes a set choral work and must also include at least one other instrumental piece.
+Each House puts together a 20 minute programme of music, which includes a set choral work and must also include at least one other instrumental piece.
 This is entirely student led and run, with support from the Director of Music and the music team.

 On the first Wednesday afternoon on the summer term, the whole school heads over to the War Memorial Park to take part in this event.
 Everyone runs the course to try and gain points for their House.